kidlj/awei/_wiki/wills.md

 ### 2025.10.19

-Practice many, not practice big.
+Practicing many, not practicing big.

 ### 2025.10.19